christophefarges/flask-odo-ex/Readme.md

 odo link postgresql-persistent --component python
 ```

 This will create a new instance of postgresql and link it to our new component.
-This means that new environment variables will be available in the python pod:
+This means that new environment variables will be available from within the python pod:

 * database_name
 * password
 * uri
 * username

-These variables will be available in the python pod.

 4. Push the application code and configure the database